Florida Travel: How to Go Kayak Fishing

 DROP A LINE

 West Bay is a large body of water that borders Panama City Beach to the north and is an excellent spot for fishing.
 Just a few miles from the beach scene, West Bay seems to be a world away with its rural feel.
 Inshore fishing is a highlight and there are plenty of outfitters to take you out on the water and supply the equipment.
 Locals think of it as the Panhandle’s smaller scale version of the Everglades because of its rich ecosystem.
 And just like in the Everglades, you can book airboat rides here that move you fast over the water.
 The water is just four inches deep in some spots as the boats glide over marches and creeks.
-Saltwater in the Gulf of Mexico is also a popular pastime and TomCat Fishing Charters is one of many outfitters that offer a variety of excursions including shark fishing.
+Saltwater in the Gulf of Mexico is also a popular pastime, and many outfitters offer a variety of excursions including shark fishing.

 Seeing the sights from up high is thrilling but an adventurer wants to do more than look.
 Parasailing combines the love of the thrill with old school sightseeing.
 Adventures at Sea is a premier provider of water fun including pontoon boat rentals and tours that get travelers up close with dolphins and shell-laden beaches.
 The parasailing experience shows off pristine beaches from up high and lucky thrill seekers might spot jumping dolphin in the wake of the boat pulling them along.

 A PARK WITH A PURPOSE